This website uses cookies. By using the website, you consent to their recording or reading according to your browser settings.

 Islam

-Everything a person has is amanah — a deposited trust.
+Everything a person possesses is amanah — an entrusted deposit.
 A person will be held accountable on the Day of Judgment for how they managed the life and resources entrusted to them.

 Hinduism / Buddhism

-There is a similar motif in karma: every action and omission is a “transaction” whose consequences return to the doer.
+A similar motif appears in karma: every action and omission is a “transaction” whose consequences return to us.

-This may be understood as a sense of not living in accordance with one’s values — “spiritual burnout.”
-A person feels they are living “on credit” with respect to themselves.
+This may be understood as a feeling of not living in accordance with one’s values — so-called “spiritual burnout,” when a person feels they are living “on credit” toward themselves.

 • fulfilling one’s potential,